 What is Creatine?

-Creatine is a molecule that resides primarily in skeletal muscle.
-It plays a key role in freeing energy from the cell’s stores for use as well as helping to rebuild the cellular form of energy (ATP, or adenosine triphosphate).
-About half of the body’s creatine comes from animal sources in the diet, and the rest is synthesized by the liver and kidneys.3 When creatine becomes depleted, performance can decline.4 For this reason, it’s beneficial to take creatine both before a workout and afterwards for recovery.
+Most of the creatine in our bodies is found in skeletal muscle.
+It plays a crucial role in freeing energy from the cell’s stores for use, and it also helps to rebuild one of the body’s main sources of cellular energy, adenosine triphosphate (ATP).
+About half of the body’s creatine comes from animal sources in our diet, and the rest is produced by the liver and kidneys.3 When creatine runs low, performance can decline.4 For this reason, it’s best to take creatine both before a workout and then after for recovery.

 Why Take Creatine?

-Creatine can help increase your performance during short duration and high intensity exercise —like heavy lifting and power exercises.3 Generally, creatine impacts your endurance, strength, and power.
-Regular diets provide 1-2g/day of creatine (found primarily in red meat and some seafood), which leaves muscles about 60-80% at their max saturation level.3 This is where the supplemental form of creatine (creatine monohydrate) is useful.
+Creatine can help increase your performance during short duration and high-intensity exercises — such as heavy lifting and power exercises.3 Generally, creatine impacts your endurance, strength, and power.
+Regular diets provide 1-2g/day of creatine (found primarily in red meat and some seafood), which is about 60-80% of the maximum amount of creatine the muscles can store.3 This is why supplementing creatine with creatine (creatine monohydrate) is useful.

 - Increased single and repeated sprint speed